jinghuazhao/EWAS-fusion/README.md

 ewas-annotate.R height.tmp
 ```

+## Acknowledgements

+We wish to thank colleagues and collaborators for their invaluable contributions to make this work possible.

 ## References

 Gusev A, et al. (2016).
 Integrative approaches for large-scale transcriptome-wide association studies.
 Nature Genetics, 48, 245-252